 Definition of an Accurate Confidence Interval

-A confidence interval is defined as ‘accurate’ if the probability that it includes the true value (the ‘coverage’) is close the stated target probability, i.e. a 95% confidence interval should include the true value approximately 95% of the time.
+A confidence interval is considered ‘accurate’ if the probability that it includes the true value (the ‘coverage’) is close to the stated target probability; i.e. a 95% confidence interval should include the true value approximately 95% of the time.
+In this analysis we defined the terms `conservative’, `liberal’ and `accurate’ as follows.
 If the coverage exceeds the stated probability by more than 40% the confidence interval is ‘conservative’.
 If the coverage is under the stated probability by more than 40% the confidence interval is ‘liberal’.
 Otherwise it is accurate.
 In other words, a 95% confidence interval is considered accurate if its coverage is between 93% (100–(1.4×5))% and 97% (100–(0.6×5))%.
 It is generally considered preferable for confidence intervals to be conservative rather than liberal, but that can depend on the context of the analysis and the nature of any decisions to be based on the analysis.

 Simulation Methods